pbgcommits/trainle-solver/README.md

 - Show exact distances?
 - Give the hint a nice animation
     - Maybe only show one possible line at a time?
+- Show N/A if there are no optimal stations with that few pairs